-If you collected live kernel trace data in the preceding section, skip to Analyzing Kernel Data"Analyzing Kernel Data" on page 4-33.
+If you collected live kernel trace data in the preceding section, skip to Analyzing Kernel Data"Analyzing Kernel Data" on page 4-31.

-The NightStar RT tutorial directory contains some pre-recorded kernel data which can be used in the section titled "Analyzing Kernel Data" on page 4-33.
+The NightStar RT tutorial directory contains some pre-recorded kernel data which can be used in the section titled "Analyzing Kernel Data" on page 4-31.

-- Select the Open Files... menu item from the NightTrace menu in the NightTrace main window. - Type the following into the file dialog in the Selection text field:
+- From the NightTrace menu in the NightTrace main window, select Open Files... . - In the file dialog's Selection text field, type the following: